-In addition to board service with five organizations (two venture capital firms and three nonprofits), DeLisa also devotes time to her consulting practice that serves executive leaders of fast growth technology companies and businesses in transition.
+In addition to board service with multiple organizations (a privately held technology business, two venture capital firms and three nonprofits), DeLisa also devotes time to her consulting practice that serves executive leaders of fast growth technology companies and businesses in transition.

 DeLisa brings a unique perspective to her work along with intellectual curiosity and an affinity for mission-driven business practices.
 As a systems thinker and innovator with a passion for people, she builds foundations for transformation, drives differentiation and demonstrates a strong deference for data-driven decision making.